 Hazardous substances may be brought to the Mt.
 Olive Transfer Station on Gold Mine Road.
 In addition, the Morris County Municipal Utilities Authority (MCMUA) holds three events during the year for the disposal of household hazardous waste.

 If you have questions about household hazardous waste disposal, call the MCMUA at 973.829.8006.
 Note: there is a small fee to drop off some materials and payment is required by check, not cash or credit card.
 Check the MCMUA web site for details.

-Curbside collection of refrigerators, stoves and other major appliances is available year-round by advance arrangement.
-To have one or more of these items removed, all you need to do is call the Health Department at 973.989.7050.
+- Curbside collection of refrigerators, stoves and other major appliances (white goods) is available year-round by advance arrangement.
+To have one or more of these items removed, all you need to do is call the health department at 973.989.7050.
 There is a fee of $30.00 per item.